Planning to get married in a church?

-Three of the Benefice Churches have bells that are hung for full-circle ringing and in working order:
+Three of the Ministry Area Churches have bells that are hung for full-circle ringing and in working order:

 Holy Cross Church, Cowbridge (the Parish Church) has a complete ring of eight bells from the Evans foundry at Chepstow, dating from 1722.

 St. John the Baptist Church, Llanblethian has a ring of six, the oldest bell (dated 1680) being the tenor, another Evans bell.
 There is a mixture of other founders, the most recent to work here being Whitechapel Bell Foundry who cast the second bell in 1995 to replace an unsatisfactory bell which is now housed in the baptistry.